-To find out what flex means to working moms, the Working Mother Research Institute surveyed more than 1,500 of them about flexible work schedules and found that women who are working flexibly were more likely to say:
+For the first National Flex Day, in 2013, we wanted to find out what flex means to working moms.
+The Working Mother Research Institute surveyed more than 1,500 of them about flexible work schedules and found that women who are working flexibly were more likely to say:

 + Their opinions count at work

 + They have influence over their work schedules

 + They are satisfied with their compensation